-What if students miss out on their grades they need for their next step?
+What if students miss out on the grades they need for their next step?

-If a student has missed out on the grades that they needed to enroll onto the next course they had planned to do, the best course of action is to get in contact with the education provider (be that college, or sixth-form etc) and inform them of what grades have been achieved, and if applicable, update them with the extenuating circumstances.
+If a student has missed out on the grades that they needed to enrol on to the next course they had planned to do, the best way forward is to get in contact with the education provider (be that college or sixth-form, etc) and inform them of what grades have been achieved, and, if applicable, update them with the extenuating circumstances.